st. benedict’s abbey

 To celebrate the 150th Anniversary of our founding we came together in 2006 to record an album, On a Musical Journey, under the direction of our Choir Master, Fr.
 Blaine Schultz.
 To celebrate his legacy of music we have remastered the original recordings and are excited to share this new and improved version of the album!
 Available to stream on Spotify and all streaming platforms.

-sign up to recieve our monthly newsletter
+sign up to receive our monthly newsletter

 Sign up for the monthly newletter